-To meet the continued demand for our services, we modified our operations to operate remotely at all of our stores and our reservation centres to ensure our teams and clients are safe.
-Our teams remain fully employed and clients, both new and existing, are able to store and access their valuables.
-Our business is needs based - in good times, people need storage and in bad times, people need storage.
-We are extremely proud of our team for their ingenuity in quickly adapting to new processes and for being committed to providing exceptional client and community service.
+For a significant portion of Q2 2020 and to meet the continued demand for our services, we modified our operations and remotely operated our stores and reservation centres.
+Our teams were fully employed and clients were able to safely store and access their valuables.
+To reopen our store offices, we installed plexiglass partitions, limiting the number of customers in our offices to one at a time and continued to improve and offer our no-contact rental processes.
+We are extremely proud of our team for continuing to adapt to new processes and for being committed to providing exceptional client and community service.